microsoft/OpenHack/byos/containers/deployment.md

 #### Permissions for Challenge 4

 The challenge expects two new user accounts created in Azure AD: webdev and apidev to complete the challenge requirements.
+To add users, you will need the [User Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#user-administrator) or [Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-administrator) role.

-If you do not have access to create these user accounts in Azure AD you can use accounts from members of your team instead.
+If you do not have access to create these user accounts in Azure AD, you can use accounts from members of your team instead.

 ### Tools